JulianWebb/JulianWebb/_entries/gopher-hadfield.md

 ---
-layout:     post
 title: "Building a Gopher Server: An Adventure"
-cleanTitle: "Building a Gopher Server: An Adventure"
-date:       2021-11-30 06:00:00
-summary:    My journey into Gopherspace
-categories: Computer
-thumbnail: chain
+category: programming
 tags:
   - gopher
   - javascript
   - networking
+postedOn: 2021-11-30
+modifiedLast: 2022-04-21
 ---
 I've always had a bit of an interest in older technology, from growing up watching tapes and VCDs during the peak years of DVDs, learning BASIC and FORTRAN during my school days, spending most of my adolescence on IRC, to going straight from playing the Super Mario Brothers Trilogy on NES to playing Halo on the original Xbox, I've definitely found enjoyment in the older school.

 That's why, when in need of a portfolio piece, I decided on the idea of creating a Gopher server from scratch.
 For those that don't know, Gopher, named after the Minnesota state animal, is a pre-HTTP specification for a stateless distributed document search and retrival, originally meant for use at universities for low overhead sharing of information without needing to build a centralized store.

-{% include image.html image='/images/gopher/patrice-gopher.webp' alt='Fat Gopher Eating Something Orange' caption='Photo by <a href="https://www.pexels.com/@sunny67">Patrice Schoefolt</a>' %}
+{% include image.html image='/media/patrice-gopher.webp' alt='Fat Gopher Eating Something Orange' caption='Photo by <a href="https://www.pexels.com/@sunny67">Patrice Schoefolt</a>' %}

 Originally published in March of 1993 as [RFC1436](https://datatracker.ietf.org/doc/html/rfc1436), Gopher's protocol was designed to be simple and widely useable.
 If one really wanted, they likely could create a basic server implementation in a single file based on parsing and listing an existing directory.